tamalchowdhury/tamalwebsite/blog/2018/9-22-thoughts-after-building-a-reddit-clone-in-mern-node-react/index.md

 When I shared the site with the dev community, people started to spam the site.
 This is the first time I went to a headless approach.
 My backend gets data pushed to it via REST API’s.
 I did not secure my API’s this means anyone can send a request to it and manipulate the database.
 This + not having any validations led to a lot of post spam.

 After a few days I dig into the code and added some validation mechanisms to the code.

+## Comments:

+**Christophe:** Hi Tamal,
+Reading your awesome blogposts.
+I following the same way as you.
+Learning the basics from a lot of (web)languages (html,css,JS,php,perl,Sass,…) and have experience with a lot of cms’systems like processwire, Drupal, Get Simple CMS, GRAV CMS, … the last 3 years Building WP websites and do small theme and plugin development work.
+I’m not an advanced programmer, but is difficult focus on one programming language.
+In the feature i will try do a different thing and will do more developing webapps.
+So with this in mind, trying learn NodeJS the last weeks.
+Searching the internet about NodeJS articles, bought a book about NodeJS and looking a lot of NodeJS video’s.
+At the moment i can build a (more advanced) ‘hello world’ app in NodeJS.
+I understand now what MEAN-stack is and other basic stuff.
+Explore the Express Generator and so on.
+But, there is a lot of work for me while developing like a pro.
+So i follow your blog with a lot of interest.
+Last but not least, sorry for my poor English ?
+Grtz from Belgium 😉

+> All the best Chris, try to stick to one language/tech.
+Node is very good, but it can be overwhelming.
+Just keep on grinding and building stuff.